CODA (2021 film): Streaming

 The film was released through the streaming service Apple TV+ in selected countries on August 13, 2021.
 IndieWire estimated the film grossed around $100,000 in its domestic opening weekend.

 Apple spent about $10 million on the film's award campaign.
 By March 20, 2022, the film had been streamed in 973,000 households in the United States, including 375,000 since the Oscar nomination announcements on February 8.
 In the three days following its Best Picture win, the film saw a 300% increase in views from the previous week and was the most-streamed program on Apple TV+.

 According to Kotsur, the film was initially rated R "for language," as displayed in the subtitles during the deaf characters' dialogue in some scenes, but after several "back-and-forths" and fights with the MPA, it was ultimately reduced to PG-13 "for strong sexual content and language, and drug use" months before its official release.
 Kotsur added "...vulgar sign language is just a part of our culture.
 But are you hearing people ready?
 That's why it was so cool.
 It's fascinating to see that in the script".

 Home media

-AV Entertainment released the movie on DVD, Blu-ray Disc and Ultra HD Blu-ray on November 4, 2025.
+Universal Pictures Home Entertainment and AV Entertainment jointly released the movie on DVD, Blu-ray Disc and Ultra HD Blu-ray on November 4, 2025.